forcedotcom/salesforcedx-vscode/contributing/developing.md

 ### .npmrc

 The npmrc allows for project-level [configuration](https://docs.npmjs.com/cli/v8/using-npm/config) of the npm environment.
-The settings that we care about are `engine-strict` (this enforces the minimum node version in our packages) and `save-exact` (saving exact versions of dependencies from the package.json).

 ### .nvmrc